kimking86/k8s-enhancements/keps/sig-network/2104-reworking-kube-proxy-architecture/README.md

   are only used by kube-proxy (eg, `pkg/util/ipvs`, `pkg/util/conntrack`, `pkg/util/netsh`).

+- Provide initial material that demonstrates how to run this decoupled proxy implementation on separate nodes (i.e. with the "core service proxy brain" on *one* node, and a backend(s) on other nodes, where all of the K8s networking state space is sent, remotely over GRPC).

 ### Non-Goals

 - We Won't necessarily provide bulletproof NFT, eBPF, Userspace backends with parity to the core Windows kernel, IPTAbles, IPVS implementations.